 Chronic Loneliness

-- Struggle to trust or feel understood in relationships
+- Struggle to feel understood or truly met in relationships

-- Have a sense of social invisibility, like you’re on the outside looking in
+- Experience a sense of being on the outside, looking in

-- Feel emotional exhaustion from masking, overthinking, or people-pleasing
+- Experience exhaustion from masking, overthinking, or people-pleasing

 Gifted or Highly Intelligent Individuals